Saturday, June 3 – Sunday, June 11, 2017

 How Can You Participate?

-- Check back here for the 2017 Schedule of Events to find an event near you.
+- Check the 2017 Schedule of Events (PDF) or the CISAW event map (below) to find an event near you.

 - Volunteer for invasive species removal/habitat restoration projects.